The 2018 VIMFF Photography Competition is now open for submissions.

 Deadline: All photos must be submitted by 23:59, January 15, 2018

 Submissions must be identified as being under one, and only one, of the following categories, although the same image may be submitted more than once under different categories.
+All submissions must have a clear connection with the mountains or wilderness; submissions may come from any part of the world.

 Mountain Adventure & Sport: Photos of people engaged in climbing, running, hiking, or any other sport;